 By now, all future Secondary school students are thinking about their exciting new educational journey next month.
 What can you expect?
-Below, one of our secondary school teachers, Tr Rachael, gives some advice on the changes to expect in secondary school English.
+Below, one of our secondary school teachers, Teacher Rachael, gives some advice on the changes to expect in secondary school English.

 You’ve collected your PSLE results, and perhaps you’ve heaved a sigh of relief or moped about falling short.
 Perhaps you’ve been pleasantly surprised and are excitedly thinking about what comes next.